Massachusett Tribe at Ponkapoag

 The Massachusett Tribe at Ponkapoag is a cultural heritage group that claims descendancy from the Massachusett people, an Indigenous people of the Northeastern Woodlands.

 While they identify as a Native American tribe, they are unrecognized, meaning they are neither a federally recognized tribe nor a state-recognized tribe.

 Nonprofit organizations

 The Massachuset-Ponkapoag Tribal Council, Inc. is a 501(c)(3) nonprofit organization established in 2002; however, GuideStar reports that their nonprofit status was revoked for failing to file 990 tax forms with the IRS for three consecutive years.
 As a cultural awareness organization, their stated mission is "The Education of the Massachuset people in our history, customs and culture."
 Gilbert Solomon is the principal officer, based in Bridgewater, Massachusetts.
-Their agent is Masschusetts Registered Agent, LLC.
+Their agent is Massachusetts Registered Agent, LLC.

 The Ponkapoag Land Corporation is an active nonprofit organization, also founded in 2002 with Gilbert Solomon serving as agent.
 Its registered address is in Holliston, Massachusetts.